aristanetworks/avd/docs/howto/cv_deploy/proxy.md

 curl: (7) Failed to connect to www.cv-prod-us-central1-c.arista.io port 443 after 6 ms: Could not connect to server
 ```

-- Force `cv_deploy` through the Proxy Server by passing correct Proxy-related settings using explicit `cv_deploy` inputs or supported environment variables.
+- Force `cv_deploy` through the proxy server by passing correct proxy-related settings using explicit `cv_deploy` inputs or supported environment variables.

 ### Attempt to connect directly (TCP SYNs silently dropped)

-**Issue**: AVD's `cv_deploy` is configured to connect to CVaaS directly (bypassing Proxy Server) although such connections are silently dropped (by transit network equipment).
+**Issue**: AVD's `cv_deploy` is configured to connect to CVaaS directly (bypassing proxy server), although such connections are silently dropped (by transit network equipment).

 **Symptoms**: Attempt to run `cv_deploy` returns the following exception after a variable delay (actual time depends on the TCP stack of your environment and its TCP SYN retransmit logic):